farmera/sare_grant/study_methods.md

 #### Creating Larger Images

-Whether one uses a kite, a balloon, a drone, or a pidgeon, once the images have been taken and the craft returned safely to ground, all images must be gathered and 'stitched' to create a final representation of the area. __Figure 2__ shows the result of stitching a dozen or so images from a balloon flight.
+Whether one uses a kite, a balloon, a drone, or a pidgeon, once the images have been taken and the craft returned safely to ground, all images must be gathered and 'stitched' to create a final representation of the area. __Figure 3__ shows the result of stitching a dozen or so images from a balloon flight.
 This task is commonly performed by software but here an application provided by the citizen science group [Public Lab](https://publiclab.org/) is used to visually stitch each image over a map of the areal extent.
 This approach reveals how an image is often stretched and distorted in order to make it fit orthogonally onto a planar map.
 Achieving a seamless result requires exact overlap with identical exposure times between images.

+The resolution of the image data gathered and stitched together ultimately rests on a range of factors, each representing a point in the overall process where error may be introduced.
 The ultimate goal of stitching images is to form a reflectance map - a mosaic of the area of interest where each pixel in the image represents the reflectance of the imaged area.

-The resolution of the image data gathered and stitched together ultimately rests on a range of factors, each representing a point in the overall process where error may be introduced.

 ![](img/map-stitch.gif)
-###### Figure 2.
+###### Figure 3.
 An animation of the stitching process.
 A dozen images are manually brought together into one larger image.

 In turn, the resolution of the final __analyzed__ image depends on the stability of the capture event, the resolution of the camera at a given moment, and the stitching process itself.
 Of most interest is the __resolution per pixel__.
 With